ethereum/EIPs/EIPS/eip-FOCIL.md

 #### Engine API changes

-- Updated `engine_newPayloadV5` to pass `inclusionListTransactions` to the EL for running the `Validate` function
+- Updated `engine_newPayloadV5` to pass `inclusionListTransactions` to the EL for running the `Valid` function
 - New `engine_updateBlockWithInclusionListV1` to pass `inclusionListTransactions` to the EL, updating the current block to include IL transactions
 - New `engine_getInclusionListV1` for the EL to retrieve, sign, and release a list of IL transactions

 #### Fork choice changes

-- Cache IL transactions observed over gossip before the cutoff
+- Cache IL transactions observed over gossip before the freeze deadline
-- If more than one IL transaction is observed from the same party, remove the IL transaction from the cache
+- If more than one local IL is observed from the same IL committee member, remove the local IL from the cache
-- Fork choice head retrieval is based on the `Validate` function being satisfied by the EL
+- Fork choice head retrieval is based on the `Valid` function being satisfied by the EL

 #### P2P changes